WebOrigami/docs/src/content/language/comparison.md

 This expression passes the `ReadMe.md` file to Origami's builtin [`mdHtml`](/builtins/text/mdHtml.html) function.

-The period in `Origami.mdHtml` is standard JavaScript syntax for property access, but the period in `ReadMe.md` is just a character in a file name.
-Origami determines how to parse the period with a heuristic.

 ### File name heuristic

+The period in `Origami.mdHtml` above is standard JavaScript syntax for property access, but the period in `ReadMe.md` is just a character in a file name.
+Origami determines how to parse the period with a heuristic:

-- In any expression `a.b.c`, Origami looks at the first part: `a`.
-If that is the name of a local or global variable (where local variables have priority over globals), Origami treats the `a` as a reference to that variable, and the `.b` and `.c` as property access.
+- In a sequence `a.b.c`, Origami looks at the part before the first period: `a`.
+If that is the name of a local variable, Origami treats the `a` as a reference to that variable, and the `.b` and `.c` as property access.
+Next Origami considers whether `a` is the name of a global variable, and if so the `a` references that global variable.
 - If there's a local variable whose entire name is `a.b.c` (see [property keys with periods](#property-keys-with-periods)), Origami treats this as a reference to that local variable.
 - Otherwise Origami treats the name `a.b.c` as a reference to a local file or folder that will be located using Origami [scope](scope.html).

 In the example above, `Origami` is a global.
 In addition to the [standard JavaScript built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects), Origami defines just two globals itself: `Origami` and `Tree`.
 Here `Origami.mdHtml` gets the `mdHtml` property of the global `Origami` object.

-In the example there are no local variables, and there is no global variable `ReadMe`, so Origami treats `ReadMe.md` as the name of a local file or folder.
+In this example Origami treats `ReadMe.md` as the name of a local file or folder because there are no local variables and there is no global variable called `ReadMe`.

 Origami allows the JavaScript math symbols `+`, `-`, `*`, and `~` to appear in a name: e.g., `package-lock.json`.
 To invoke a binary math operator, add spaces around it; see [Operators](#operators).